 Most of these SQL manipulations do have equivalents in pandas.

-data set included in the
+data set included in the STATA

-STATA statistical software suite corresponds
+statistical software suite corresponds to the pandas

 The SAS statistical software suite